 You are responsible for booking your own flight to Copenhagen, to allow you the flexibility to plan independent travel for the semester and take advantage of travel benefits such as frequent flyer miles.
 DIS will welcome you to Denmark at the Copenhagen Airport (CPH) and will ensure you get from the airport to your housing.

 Read this page prior to booking your flight, so you are prepared for smooth travels.

 Choosing Your Flight

 - Book your flight to arrive on your specified Arrival Day.
 Find your Arrival Day on the DIS Calendar here

-- We strongly encourage you to have a return itinerary before your arrival in Denmark.
-While it is legal for you to travel to Denmark on a one-way flight, we have no control over airline officials and their understanding of Danish immigration laws.
-To avoid complications, it is best to fly to Denmark having a return flight back to the U.S.
+- Have a return itinerary before your arrival in Denmark.
+While it is legal for you to travel to Denmark on a one-way flight, we have no control over airline officials and their understanding of Danish immigration laws

 - When you have booked your flight, enter your flight details including airline, flight number, arrival date, and time in your Student Registration.
 DIS must have this information to plan for your arrival.
 Sign on to Student Registration here

 Recommended Resources Before Purchasing Your Ticket

 - Student travel agencies tend to offer discounted student rates, such as STA Travel and Student Universe.
 They can be accommodating when a change or cancellation is made to the flight, as they tend to charge nominal fees for such changes compared to the fees charged by most airlines and travel agencies

 - Flight search engines, such as Kayak, provide a quick and easy method for comparing multiple airlines at one glance

 - Call the airline directly for concrete information, special deals, and to inquire whether frequent flyer miles may be applied to the ticket